veevo/dev/content/en/virtues/index.md

 ---
-layout: default-md
-section: Virtues
 title: Virtues
-subtitle: In vestibulum massa quis arcu lobortis tempus.
+description: In vestibulum massa quis arcu lobortis tempus.
 Nam pretium arcu in odio vulputate luctus.
+date: 2019-02-01 19:00:00
+tags:
+- virtuess
 ---

-## Introduction

 Virtue-based ethical theories focus on helping people develop good character traits, such as [kindness](kindness) and [generosity](generosity).
 These character traits will, in turn, allow a person to make the correct decisions later on in life.
 Virtue theorists also emphasize the need for people to learn how to break bad habits of character, like [greed](greed) or [anger](anger)